Vehicular Manslaughter vs. Vehicular Homicide

 Other factors can influence the sentencing in a vehicular manslaughter case.
 If a defendant was transporting a minor under the age of 15 at the time of the incident, it may result in a longer prison sentence or steeper fines.
 A defendant’s prior DUI convictions also influence charges.

-What Is Vehicular Homicide?
+What Is Vehicular Homicide in Nevada?

 Punishments and Sentencing for Vehicular Homicide in Nevada